Reward Collapse in Aligning Large Language Models: Prompt-aware optimization

+A sketch of the proof of Theorem \ref{thm:beta} is provided in Section \ref{sec:proof_of_thm_beta}.
 The proof of Theorem \ref{thm:gamma_neg} can be found in \cite{martinez2004asymptotics,landkof1972foundations}.
 In the limit $\gamma \goto 1$ in Theorem~\ref{thm:gamma_neg}, the Beta distribution tends to $\mathrm{Beta}(1, 1)$, which is the uniform distribution on $[0, 1]$.
-This is indeed an example of the one-dimensional Thomson problem~\cite{bowick2002crystalline}, which asks {the configuration of $n$ electrons constrained to a line that repel each other with a force given by Coulomb's law}.
+This is indeed an example of the one-dimensional Thomson problem~\citep{bowick2002crystalline}, which asks {the configuration of $n$ electrons constrained to a line that repel each other with a force given by Coulomb's law}.
 This problem was first considered by Maxwell.
-Indeed, \cite{martinez2004asymptotics,hardin2004discretizing,amore2019thomson} prove that the reward distribution will converge to the uniform distribution for $U_\gamma(x) = -x^{-\gamma}$ with $\gamma \ge 1$.
+Indeed, \citet{martinez2004asymptotics,hardin2004discretizing,amore2019thomson} prove that the reward distribution will converge to the uniform distribution for $U(z) = -z^{-\gamma}$ with $\gamma \ge 1$.

 For the above two classes, the limiting distribution does not admit a probability mass.
 However, probability mass can emerge in the case of a scaled log-sigmoid function.